Resilient food systems

 In order to make the Transition to a resilient food system, it’s important to act now.
 Start to make your farm, or food business meet the challenges and ensure you are poised to take advantage of the opportunities as they arise, without falling victim to the many challenges that lie ahead.

-This two day course will:
+This two day training will:

 - Identify the most likely risks that food systems face